Tulare County homeless prevention program.

 More details on each of these components is below.
 The parts are often combined together in an effort to provide the client with the greatest number of options.
 As the agencies that operate these HPP programs in the region, ranging from CSET to Salvation Army and others, will often focus on one component.
 But they partner together to offer as much direct financial aid for housing costs along with non-monetary support.

 The United States Department of Housing and Urban Development, or HUD, funds the homeless prevention programs on an annual bases.
-There may also be occasional donations from the Tulare County United Way as well as other organizations.
+There may also be occasional donations from the United Wa, which funds local charities as well as other organizations.
+That number is 211.
 The goal is to help residents of Tulare County as well as other communities stay housed.
 There is a particular focus on senior citizens, the disabled, and families with young kids, including single moms.

 Each eviction as well as foreclosure prevention program has different qualifications in place.
 Some help veterans.
 Others focus on the currently homeless, such as rehousing, and may offer them motel vouchers or grants to pay security deposits.
 Almost all of homeless assistance services will require the applicant to have a low income, and be able to prove it.
 They need to bring a copy of their lease, mortgage statement, proof of identification, and other documentation.